 Trek Bicycle is being sued for about $5 million by a consumer who says the company is making misleading claims that its Bontrager WaveCel helmets are safer than other brands.
-According to a news report, the lead plaintiff in the class-action lawsuit filed in the U.S. District Court for the Southern District of New York alleges that the WaveCel helmet technology was touted by the defendant as the most significant advancement in cycling in the last 30 years when it was released in early 2019.
+According to a news report, the lead plaintiff in the class-action lawsuit filed in the U.S. District Court for the Southern District of New York alleges that the defendant touted the WaveCel helmet technology as the most significant advancement in cycling in the last 30 years when it was released in early 2019.

 Misleading Marketing Alleged

-While standard foam helmets protect the head against direct impacts, the lawsuit says Trek markets WaveCel as a “revolutionary” technology that is effective at preventing concussions that occur as a result of bicycle accidents.
+While standard foam helmets protect the head against direct impacts, the lawsuit says Trek markets WaveCel as a “revolutionary” technology that effectively prevents concussions that occur due to bicycle accidents.
 It says Trek’s claim that WaveCel is up to 48 times more effective in providing head injury protection than its competitors is “false, deceptive and misleading.”

 The lawsuit also states that the company sold more WaveCel helmets at higher prices than it would have without these misleading marketing statements, which resulted in additional profits at the expense of consumers.
 The WaveCel model helmets for children and adults range in price from $89.99 and $299.99.